ParDo

 can be customized with a number of methods that can help create more complex behaviors.

-You can customize what a worker does when it starts and shuts down with setup
+You can customize what a worker does when it starts and shuts down with setup and teardown.

 You can also customize what to do when a